Easy ways to Find the Key of Any Song on your Musical Instruments

 We’ve all had issues with getting the key to a particular song.
 All beginners usually face this problem and it is quite sad to see people go through this same problem over and over again.

 I remember my first day of playing at a church service.
 As a typical Nigerian instrumentalist, you have to play the hymn song, the worship, the praises, and then the choir ministration.
 So you are required to play in all of these episodes.
 So if you’re still having problems with getting the key of your songs, that means you are definitely going to be playing garbage throughout the service or program.

-So we’ve come up with set of rules which you can actually use to get the key of any song as soon as possible.
+So we’ve come up with a set of rules which you can actually use to get the key to any song as soon as possible.
 Sometimes the singers might have issues hitting the right notes and this might affect how you try to get the key of the song.
-The singer sometimes determine how fast you can get the key of a particular song, but as a skilled and experienced instrumentalist you can actually get it ASAP.
-So check out the the easiest way you can get the key of the song.
+The singer sometimes determines how fast you can get the key of a particular song, but as a skilled and experienced instrumentalist, you can actually get it ASAP.
+So check out the easiest way you can get the key of the song.

 Definition of A Key?